skip to content

 List of MMLL papers you can choose (with the exception of Linguistics papers)

-List of History papers you can choose
+List of History papers you can choose (scroll down to 'Explore Part II').

-From 2021 the word count is 10,000 words.
+The word count for the Dissertation is 10,000 words.